The Guard (2011 film): Plot

 Sergeant Gerry Boyle is an officer of the Garda Síochána (police) in the Connemara district in the west of Ireland.
 He is crass and confrontational, regularly indulging in drugs and alcohol even while on duty.
-He is also shown to have a softer side, showing concern for his ailing mother, Eileen.
+He is also shown to be well read and highly intelligent as well as having a softer side, showing concern for his ailing mother, Eileen.

 Boyle and his new subordinate, Aidan McBride, investigate a murder, with evidence apparently pointing to an occult serial killer.
 Shortly after, Boyle attends a briefing by an American Federal Bureau of Investigation (FBI) agent Wendell Everett, sent to liaise with the Garda in hunting four Irish drug traffickers led by Francis Sheehy-Skeffington, who is believed to be awaiting a massive seaborne delivery of cocaine from Jamaica.
 Boyle recognises one of the men in Everett's presentation as the victim of the murder he and McBride had been investigating.
 McBride pulls over a car driven by Sheehy and his lieutenants Clive Cornell and Liam O'Leary and is shot dead.
 McBride's wife, Gabriela, reports McBride's disappearance to Boyle, who promises to look into it.

 The strait-laced Everett suggests that he and the unorthodox Boyle team up to track down Sheehy and his men.
 Everett makes the rounds, encountering Irish-speaking residents who pretend not to understand English rather than deal with an outsider.
 Boyle has a sexual encounter with a pair of sex workers at a hotel in town.
 On his way back from the hotel, Boyle spots McBride's Garda car at a "suicide hotspot" along the coast but does not believe that McBride killed himself.
 Gabriela, an immigrant from Croatia, tells Boyle that McBride is gay and that she married him to obtain an Irish visa as well as to make McBride "look respectable".